Q. How do I accurately measure my kitchen for dimensions?

 Q. How long does it take to remodel a kitchen?

-Custom cabinets usually arrive in 12 to 14 weeks while semi-custom takes 8 to 10 weeks.
-Some stock cabinets can arrive anywhere from 1 week to 6 weeks.
+Custom cabinets usually arrive in 12 to 14 weeks while semi-custom will take 8 to 10 weeks.
+Some stock cabinets can arrive anywhere from 2 weeks to 4 weeks.

 Q. How can I prepare for a kitchen remodel?

 Remodeling a kitchen can prove to be very messy.
 Common complaints include dust, delays, and additional costs.
 Packing up and moving your kitchen before construction begins is one way to fight dust.
 After that, protect everything that can’t be moved.
 Nearby rooms can be sealed with plastic sheeting and tape.
 You may want to ask for construction area to be swept daily.

 Staying on time and on budget is imperative when redoing a kitchen.
 Some tips to help you stay on task involve good communication.
 If you are doing some of the work yourself make sure the parties involved know who is responsible for what.
 Notify contractors of which entrances and bathrooms to use and also if there are any children or pets.
 It may be wise to leave a notebook for correspondence between you and the contractors.

 Since you will most likely still be residing there, it is important to make sure you can still eat.
 A temporary kitchen housing a refrigerator, microwave, coffee-maker, table, trash can, etc. will be necessary.
 Crock pots, frozen foods, and restaurants will become fast friends with you during the construction period.

 Q. What is the difference between stock, semi-custom, and custom cabinets?